conduitio-labs/conduit-connector-dropbox/README.md

 Each record have following metadata fields to support downstream file reassembly:

-* `filename`: Filename of the file with extension.
+* `filename`: Name of the file with extension.
 * `file_id`: Unique Dropbox file ID.
 * `file_path`: Full path of the file in Dropbox (e.g., `/Photos/Vacation/image.jpg`).
 * `opencdc.collection`: Path to the parent directory containing the file (e.g., `/Photos/Vacation`).
 * `file_size`: Integer size of the file.
+* `is_chunked`: "true" if the file was split into multiple chunks; otherwise false or not present.
 * `chunk_index`: Index of the current chunk (starting from 1) – only present for chunks.
 * `total_chunks`: Total number of chunks – only present for chunked files.
 * `hash`: A hash of the file content.
 This field can be used to verify data integrity.